 Video conferencing for work is almost always uneventful, where one party presents, many tune in and listen (or laugh at the smallest things), and some cause sound dropouts on their end.
 But there’s a different kind of excitement that you don’t want happening to you during these online business meetings: a Zoom bug taking over.

-Picture this: an unauthorized party (let’s call it a hacker) takes control of your screen during the Zoom meeting and then sends lewd and inappropriate messages to the other attendees.
+Imagine this scenario: an unauthorized individual gains control of your screen during a Zoom meeting, potentially misusing it to send unwarranted messages to the other attendees.
 This was a recent issue for Zoom with a new vulnerability in its desktop app for its video chat service.

 Zoom Bug: The Nasty Details